MicroStation Visual Basic for Applications

 Where MVBA differs from other VBA implementations is its support for MicroStation.
 Just as VBA for Microsoft Word provides programming models for words and paragraphs, MVBA provides programming models for graphic elements, reference models, keyin commands, and many other features unique to MicroStation.

 MVBA uses VB syntax and is easy to learn: there are many books and other tutorials available for Visual Basic beginners.
-The Interactive Design Environment (IDE) is similar to the IDE in Word and Excel, and not too dissimilar to the IDE in VB itself.
+The Interactive Design Environment (IDE) is similar to the IDE in Word and Excel.

 VBA includes debugging tools.